Airbus plan heralds Iran boom after sanctions lifted

 But the lifting of sanctions does appear likely to trigger a surge of growth.
 Analysts estimate a third of Iranian industry may have been idled by the sanctions; some of this will now start coming on line as Iran seeks to regain export markets.

 That could shift the balance of economic power in the Gulf.
-Over the past decade, as Iran has labored under sanctions, trade and investment flows have favored the Gulf Arab oil exporters, including Saudi Arabia’s $650 billion economy.
+Over the past decade, as Iran has laboured under sanctions, trade and investment flows have favoured the Gulf Arab oil exporters, including Saudi Arabia’s $650 billion economy.

 Growth in the Gulf states is now slowing as their state finances are damaged by low oil prices.
 Iran, with a much more diverse economy that includes big non-oil sectors such as agriculture and car manufacturing, could begin to catch up.

-Iran’s trade with the European Union totaled 7.6billion euros ($8.4 billion) in 2014.
+Iran’s trade with the European Union totalled 7.6 billion euros ($8.4 billion) in 2014.
 In 2011, before banking sanctions hit, it was 27.8 billion euros - a measure of the ground that may be recovered.

 U.S. companies look set to lag rivals from other countries in restoring trade with Iran, because Washington will retain broad sanctions that predate the nuclear crisis and were imposed over other issues such as terrorism and human rights abuses.